CSA Share FAQ

 There are no refunds available for CSA Basket Share Memberships.
 Please be sure to read all the information (FAQs and Terms and Conditions) before you purchase a membership to ensure these are right for you and/or your family.

 We do not have a refund option because farmer's expenses come before the growing season even starts.
 The majority of our expenses go toward purchasing seeds, compost, tools, etc. well before the month of May.
 If members don't take the time to read all the information we try hard to make accessible, any refund money has to come out of our pockets.
 This is not a viable way to run a small farm business, therefore we trust that our members will do their research before purchasing to find out if our memberships are right for them.

 Is Catena Farm certified organic?

-Catena Farm is not certified organic.
-This is mainly because we are currently on a short-term rental plot of land and it cannot be certified in the amount of time we are farming it.
-In the future, when we have purchased our own piece of land, we will consider becoming certified organic.
+The land which we farm has been farmed using conventional methods in the past.
+It will take a few years of 'transition time' before we are able to apply for organic certification.
 Despite this, we want our customers to know that we grow food for you, your family, and ourselves in the most socially responsible and environmentally conscious ways possible.
-We wholeheartedly reject using any kind of synthetic spray, herbicide, or fertilizer, and our farming practices go over and above the organic standards set out by the Canadian government.
+We wholeheartedly reject using any kind of synthetic spray, herbicide, or fertilizer, and our farming practices go over and above the organic standards set out by the organic certification body.

 While we support organic certification and the trust in which it's label brings, we feel it's more important to know who grows your food, be able to ask them questions face-to-face, go and visit the farm, and eat a carrot straight from the ground knowing you haven't eaten anything that would harm you or the surrounding natural environment.
-Labels are great and they make things easier when trying to make the right decisions for yourself, your loved ones, and the environment, but the best thing we can all do is make real life connections and take part in the food system which we depend on.
+Labels are great and they make things easier when trying to make the right decisions for yourself, your loved ones, and the environment, but the best thing we can do is make real life connections and take part in the food system which we all depend on.

-What does a CSA basket look like?
+What does a Main Season (Half or Full) CSA basket look like?